 - Inserting & pulling out takes practice

-Cups For Beginners
+Cups for Beginners (Flex Cup)

 For starting out, the Flex Cup is perfect.

-Cups For Experienced Users
+Cups for Experienced Users (Lena Cup)

 Menstruation Cup Maintenance (During Van Life)